motaylormo/ft_ssl/README_des.md

 # DES encryption
 **DES** stands for **Data Encryption Standard**.

+# Tables
+DES uses a _bunch_ of tables.
+They are detalied on wikipedia **[here](https://en.wikipedia.org/wiki/DES_supplementary_material)**.

+### Permutations
+Permutations involve reordering bits in accordance to the table.
+For example if the first number of the table is 10, then the first bit of the output will be the 10th bit of the input.

+Keep in mind that these permutation tables _are not 0-indexed!_
+* **Initial permutation (IP)** is the first thing done to a block during encryption/decryption.
+It reorders 64 bits.
+* **Final permutation (IP<super>−1</super>)** is the last thing done to a block during encryption/decryption.
+It reorders 64 bits.
+* Within the feistel function:
+    * **Expansion (E)** expands it from 32-bits to 48-bits.
+    * **Permutation (P)**, also called **pbox permutation**, reorders 32 bits.
+* Within the key schedule:
+    * **Permuted choice 1 (PC-1)** is the first thing done to a key.
+It takes 64 bits as input, and returns 56 bits as output.
+    * **Permuted choice 2 (PC-2)** is the last thing done to a subkey.
+It takes 56 bits as input, and returns 48 bits as output.

+### Substitution boxes
+**Substitution boxes (S-boxes)** transform 48-bits into 32-bits.
+1. The 48 bits are split into 8 groups of 6 bits.
+2. In each sextet, the first and last bit are combined into a 2-bit number, and the middle 4 bits are another number.
+3. In the format of `[nth of the sextet][2-bit number][4-bit number value]`, look it up in the substitution boxes.
+4. Save that number from that index as 4-bits in your output 32.

 # Functions
 * The **PBKDF (password-based key derivation function)** in a function which derives a key and IV from the password.
     * The **password** is a string.